-HOW TO TRAVEL TO COSTA RICA DURING THE PANDEMIC (updated Sept 29th 2020)
+HOW TO get to AND depart from COSTA RICA DURING THE PANDEMIC (updated April 1st 2022)

-This is a basic primer for people confused by all the various and conflicting data floating around on the subject and/or have trouble with Spanish language.
-No the photo is not a virus, it is a lovely amapola flowring in the Pura Vida garden all year roundas it is known locally, one of over 200 hibiscus species.
+This web page is a basic primer on entering or departing Costa Rica for people who may need a bit of clarity on the subject and/or have trouble with Spanish language.
+No the photo is not spike protein on a covid, it is a lovely amapola flowering in the Pura Vida garden all year round, one of over 200 hibiscus species.

 - A very good sense of humor and a tolerance of bureaucracy (if lacking in either of these you may want to stay home or have a partner who can make up for your personal limitations on bureaucracy as I do).